Protais Zigiranyirazo: Arrest and court appearances

 On 9 June 2001, Zigiranyirazo arrived in Belgium, travelling under a false identity, and sought asylum.
 While staying at a refugee centre, he was identified by an anonymous informant.
 On 21 July 2001, he was arrested, at the request of Carla Del Ponte, chief prosecutor of ICTR.
 On 4 October 2001, the Belgian government handed him over to ICTR.

 On his initial appearance before the court in October 2001, he was charged with two counts of crimes against humanity.
 The indictment against him was, however, amended pending his second appearance on 25 November 2003.
 The amended indictment accused him of committing genocide against Tutsis between April and July 1994 in Kigali and Gisenyi.
 Proceedings continued for some five years, with Zigiranyirazo held on remand.
 On 18 December 2008, Trial Chamber III, composed of Judges Inés Mónica Weinberg de Roca of Argentina, Khalida Rashid Khan of Pakistan, and Lee Gacuiga Muthoga of Kenya, convicted Zigiranyirazo of genocide and extermination as crimes against humanity and sentenced him to twenty years imprisonment.
 Credit was given to him for the time he had spent in prison awaiting trial.

 On 16 November 2009, the conviction was overturned by the Appeal Chamber of the ICTR, which acquitted Zigiranyirazo on all charges, finding that the court had made serious errors in its initial judgement, and ordering his immediate release.
 Zigiranyirazo’s withdrawal from political life in 1989 also influenced the acquittal decision.
 The Appeal Chamber explicitly found that there had been a miscarriage of justice.

+Death

+Zigiranyirazo died on 3 August 2025 at his residence in Niamey, Niger, where he had been living since his acquittal.
+He was 87.

+His family hoped to have him buried in Orléans, France, but a trial on 26 August, appealed on 28 August, forbid this burial, arguing of risks to interior security.
+A new burial place is still to be decided.